LucyQ19/eatDaBurger/README.md

 ### About this App:

-eatDaBurger is a burger app that lets users to create burgers they'd like to eat.
-Whenever a user submits the name of the burger, the app displays the burger on the New Burger side of the page waiting to be devoured.
+eatDaBurger is a burger app that lets users create burgers they'd like to eat.
+Whenever a user submits the name of the burger s/he created, the app displays the burger on the New Burgers side of the page waiting to be devoured.
 Each of the burgers created have an Eat-It button beside it.
-When the user clicks on it, the burger moves to the Burger Devoured side.
-Each of the burgers on the Burger Devoured side have a Delete-It button beside it.
+When the user clicks on it, the burger moves to the Burgers Devoured side.
+Each of the burgers on the Burgers Devoured side have a Delete-It button beside it.
 When the user clicks on it, the burger is deleted.

 ### Packages and Technologies Used for this App: